bhiriyur/CarND-p3_submission/REPORT.md

   - Look at L2 regularization and associated hyperparameters
   - Add speed as an input quantity and throttle as output quantity on the model
   - Image augmentations with shadow/darkening that may help for track 2 (Ref: Vivek Yadav's [Post](https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9#.s1ceth5ks))
+  - Image augmentations with a random white-noise in the crop region